27July/ChildConnect/README.md

 # ChildConnect
-Application to connect Parents and Techers lololol
+Application to connect Parents and Teachers

+#Test